After studying this chapter, you should be able to:

 The actual environment of the cells of the body is the interstitial component of the extracellular fluid (ECF).
 Because normal cell function depends on the constancy of this fluid, it is not surprising that in multicellular animals, an immense number of regulatory mechanisms have evolved to maintain it.
 To describe “the various physiologic arrangements which serve to restore the normal state, once it has been disturbed,” W.B.
 Cannon coined the term homeostasis.
 The buffering properties of the body fluids and the renal and respiratory adjustments to the presence of excess acid or alkali are examples of homeostatic mechanisms.
 There are countless other examples, and a large part of physiology is concerned with regulatory mechanisms that act to maintain the constancy of the internal environment.
 Many of these regulatory mechanisms operate on the principle of negative feedback; deviations from a given normal set point are detected by a sensor, and signals from the sensor trigger compensatory changes that continue until the set point is again reached.

 A basic knowledge of cell function and structure is essential to an understanding of the homeostasis, the organ systems and the way they function in the body.
 A key tool for examining cellular constituents is the microscope.
 A light microscope can resolve structures as close as 0.2 µm, while an electron microscope can resolve structures as close as 0.002 µm.
 Although cell dimensions are quite variable, this resolution can provide a good look at the inner workings of the cell.
-The advent of common access ...
+The advent ...